Home

 2. Cash basis of accounting does not record accounts receivable and accounts payable

-Accrual accounting has accounts receivable (A/R) and accounts payable (A/P) in financial statements, which inform you of what payments you will receive and your outstanding bills.
+Accrual accounting includes accounts receivable (A/R) and accounts payable (A/P) in financial statements, which inform you of what payments you will receive and your outstanding bills.

 Without these items in your statements, you might have difficulty keeping track of what you are owed and what you owe.

-Not having this vital information could damage your finances: For instance, you could forget large payments that a client owes you or fail to pay a bill.
+Not having this vital information could damage your finances.
+For example, you might forget a client owes you money for work you already performed.

 Automatically track your budget and expenses with the right tools